leeolney3/Tables/resources.md

    * [Horror Movies](https://github.com/tashapiro/horror-movies) ggplot2 workshop by Tanya Shapiro ([tweet](https://twitter.com/tanya_shapiro/status/1580638749687676930))
    * [How to recreate Pew opinion graphs with ggplot2 in R](https://rforpoliticalscience.com/2022/06/02/recreate-pew-opinion-graphs-with-ggplot-in-r/) by R for Political Science
    * [Increasing the Flexibility and Robustness of Plots in ggplot2](https://meghan.rbind.io/blog/plot-robustness/) by Meghan Hall
-   * Level Up Your Plots: A Code-along Workshop [Slide deck and full code](https://www.cararthompson.com/talks/nhsr2022-level-up/) and [Twitter thread](https://twitter.com/cararthompson/status/1588905430092517377) by Cara Thompson
-   * [Level up your plots: Using colour, text hierarchy and annotations to create compelling and memorable data visualisations](https://www.cararthompson.com/talks/rmedicine2023-workshop/) by by Cara Thompson
    * [Line chart with small multiple](https://r-graph-gallery.com/web-line-chart-small-multiple-all-group-greyed-out.html) by Gilbert Fontana on R Graph Gallery
    * [Storytelling in ggplot using rounded rectangles](https://albert-rapp.de/posts/ggplot2-tips/11_rounded_rectangles/11_rounded_rectangles.html) by Albert Rapp
    * [Variations on a ggtheme: Applying a unifying aesthetic to your plots](https://www.cararthompson.com/talks/nhsr2022-ggplot-themes/) by Cara Thompson